 - If you accidentally click off of the Midpoint slider, you will create another Color Stop.
-If that happens, click Cancel and redo the steps to adjust the gradient map. - If your gradient is not black to white (Foreground to Background), in Presets, open the Basics folder and click on the first gradient, Foreground to Background. - Click OK to close the Gradient Editor. - Right click (Mac: Ctrl click) on the tab of the panel and choose Close.
+If that happens, click Cancel and redo the steps to adjust the gradient map. - If your gradient is not black to white (Foreground to Background), open the Preset dropdown menu and choose Default.
+Click on the first gradient, Foreground to Background. - Click OK to close the Gradient Editor. - Right click (Mac: Ctrl click) on the tab of the panel and choose Close.